rohitfarmer/rohitfarmer.github.io/_posts/2018-08-20-docker-neo4j.md

 To check neo4j running status: open a web browser and then navigate to

-http://localhost:7475 (or the port that you have used for forwarding in the above-mentioned command)
+http://localhost:7475 (or the port that you have used for forwarding in step 2)

 It should render you a page like the one below: